Last updated Oct 22, 2024

 The installation of DC environment and execution pod requires at least 24 vCPU Cores.
 Newly created AWS account often has vCPU limit set to low numbers like 5 vCPU per region.
 Check your account current vCPU limit for On-Demand Standard instances by visiting AWS Service Quotas page.
 Applied quota value is the current CPU limit in the specific region.

-Make that current limit is large enough to deploy new cluster.
+Make that current region limit is large enough to deploy new cluster.
 The limit can be increased by using Request increase at account-level button: choose a region, set a quota value which equals a required number of CPU Cores for the installation and press Request button.
 Recommended limit is 30.

 Setup Bamboo Data Center with an enterprise-scale dataset on k8s